Post

 Displays the contents of the file's dynamic section, if it has one.

-How does readelf finds the dynamic table ?
+How does readelf find the dynamic table?

-Here is how the function process_program_headers finds the dynamic table :
+Here is how the function process_program_headers() finds the dynamic table:

-2. If there is a .dynamic section, it replaces the address the dynamic section by the value of the sh_offset attribute of the SHT_DYNAMIC entry.
+2. If there is a .dynamic section, it replaces the address of the dynamic section by the value of the sh_offset attribute of the SHT_DYNAMIC entry.

 You may find below the source code of the “process_program_headers” of the readelf executable.